 Funds must be expended for reasonable and necessary costs in conducting grant activities.
 Reasonable means a cost is consistent with prudent business practice and comparable to current market value.
 Necessary means the cost is essential to accomplish the objectives of the project.
-All costs must be properly supported by the original source documentation (i.e., invoices, receipts, purchase orders, travel vouchers) to be reimbursable by TEA.
+All costs must be properly supported by the original source documentation (i.e., invoices, receipts, purchase orders) to be ultimately reimbursable by TEA.
 Districts must comply with the applicable Federal cost principles in expending grant funds.